Understanding Etrolizumab: A Promising Therapy for IBD

 Gastrointestinal Symptoms: Although less common, gastrointestinal side effects such as nausea, vomiting, or diarrhea could occur in some patients.

-Hypersensitivity Reactions: There may be rare cases of allergic reactions, including rash, itching, or more severe reactions such as anaphylaxis, though these are uncommon.
+Hypersensitivity Reactions: Rare cases of allergic reactions may include rash, itching, or more severe reactions, such as anaphylaxis.

-Infusion-Related Reactions: In patients receiving etrolizumab via infusion, infusion-related reactions such as fever or chills may occur, though these are typically mild and transient.
+Infusion-Related Reactions: In patients receiving etrolizumab via infusion, they may experience infusion-related reactions such as fever or chills, although these are typically mild and transient.

-Liver Enzyme Elevations: Like other biologic agents, etrolizumab may cause liver enzyme abnormalities, so liver function should be monitored during treatment.
+Liver Enzyme Elevations: Etrolizumab may cause liver enzyme abnormalities, so liver function should be monitored during treatment.

 Administration and Dosing